Biodynamic Massage Therapy

 What is biodynamic massage therapy?

-Biodynamic massage is a hands-on touch treatment that supports emotional wellbeing and helps the body release stress and tension.
+Biodynamic massage is a touch treatment that supports emotional wellbeing and helps the body release stress and tension.

 Biodynamic massage can be used as a standalone therapy or as a support to ongoing psychotherapy treatment.